sleighsoft/fti/README.md

 # Improving the Evaluation of Generative Models with Fuzzy Logic

-Official code for [Improving the Evaluation of Generative Models with Fuzzy Logic]() by Julian Niedermeier and Gonçalo Mordido.
+Official code for [Improving the Evaluation of Generative Models with Fuzzy Logic]() by Julian Niedermeier and Gonçalo Mordido, presented at AAAI 2020 Meta-Eval.

 ## Setup